prasaddontham/db-coding-test-FE/README.md

 - If we choose any country from the second drop list, then country card will be loaded.
 It will have discrete information of the country.
 - When we click on country card, it will take us to country details component.

-# Pending things for now:
+# Improvemnets can be done if time permits:
-- Country details display can be oprtimised like the details get stored in NGRX store and reading from there instead of calling Country service with full text mode.
+- Country details display can be optimised like the coutry details will get stored in NGRX store and reading from there instead of calling Country service with full text mode.